LEEP stands for loop electrosurgical excision procedure. It’s used to remove abnormal cells from your cervix.

 You should schedule your LEEP for the week after your period ends.
-This will allow your doctor to see your cervix clearly and better monitor any bleeding caused by the procedure.
+This allows your doctor to see your cervix clearly and better monitor any bleeding caused by the procedure.

-If you’re still menstruating on the day of your procedure, you’ll need to reschedule.
+If you’re still menstruating on the day of your procedure, you need to reschedule.